How to Increase Monthly Active Users in SaaS

 | WAU | Unique users active in a 7-day window | Moderate-frequency tools (project management) |

 The MAU/DAU ratio tells you how sticky your product is.
-A ratio of 0.2 means only 20% of your monthly users come back on any given day.
+A ratio of 0.2 means only 20% of your monthly active users come back on any given day.
 Consumer apps target 0.3–0.5.
-Most B2B SaaS products sit between 0.1 and 0.25 — and that’s fine, as long as users return when they need to.
+Most B2B SaaS products sit between 0.1 and 0.25, and that’s fine, as long as users return when they need to.

 If your product is designed for weekly use (analytics dashboards, reporting tools), WAU is a better north star than DAU.
 Pick the metric that matches your product’s natural usage frequency.

-Stagnant MAU almost always traces back to one of three problems.
+Stagnant monthly active users almost always trace back to one of three problems.

 Problem 2: No re-engagement trigger.
 Users activated once, got value, then forgot about you.
-There’s no reason for them to come back until they manually remember — and they won’t.
-This is the most common cause of MAU plateaus in tools that deliver value episodically (monthly reports, quarterly reviews).
+There’s no reason for them to come back, so they drop out of your monthly active users count until they manually remember, and they won’t.
+This is the most common cause of plateaus in tools that deliver value episodically (monthly reports, quarterly reviews).

 Problem 3: Churned users dragging down the denominator.
-Your MAU count includes users who technically have an account but haven’t logged in for weeks.
-If you’re counting “users with an active subscription” instead of “users who performed a meaningful action,” your MAU number is lying to you.
+Your monthly active users count includes users who technically have an account but haven’t logged in for weeks.
+If you’re counting “users with an active subscription” instead of “users who performed a meaningful action,” your monthly active users number is lying to you.

 Diagnose which problem you have before picking a lever.
 Each one has a different fix.